jdlee022/Phil/README.md

 ## Issues/Future Improvements

-Comments will sometimes populate in reverse order after a new comment has been made.

-Mobile compatibility on all pages.
+Mobile compatibility on the game page.

 Allow users to delete their own comments and posts after logging in.